The bottleneck of database systems has always been accessing the data. As soon as the data is in the main memory, it can be processed.

 Where are the Teradata WAL Depot and the WAL Log stored?

-The WAL Depot is a fixed number of cylinders on each AMP if several possible blocks are written at once.
+The WAL Depot is a fixed number of cylinders on each AMP if several possible blocks are written simultaneously.

 The WAL Log requires a dynamic number of cylinders on each AMP.